Kellswork/agirlcodes.dev/posts/setup-newsletter-mailchimp-nextjs.md

 ```

-In the code above, we define an asynchronous function called `handleSubscribe`.
+The code above defines an asynchronous function called `handleSubscribe`.
 This function is called when a user clicks the `subscribe` button, or presses `enter` to submit the form.

 The `handleSubscribe` function takes an event (`e`) parameter of type `FormEvent<HTMLFormElement>`.